TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 These three methods are available for the all three core objects in the graph database.

-For example, the following endpoints are available for graphs:
+For example, the following endpoints are available for graphs (actual endpoints will be prefixed by `/api/v1`):

 1. `GET /graphs`: obtain a list of graphs;
 2. `GET /graphs/<graph_name>`: obtain a particular graph;